Enjoy the Sights and Sounds of the Gilded Age

 A new audio tour at Rosecliff will take you through the colorful history of society hostess Tessie Oelrichs, who built the house as a center for grand entertainment, up through its last private owners, the Monroe family of New Orleans, who donated the house to the Preservation Society.
-You'll also hear about the 2016 exhibition in the second floor gallery, Splendor at Sea: The Golden Age of Steam Yachting in America.
+You'll also hear details about the current exhibition in the second floor exhibition gallery.

 Audio tours are part of the regular admission price at each house.
 Please note, during the winter months, guide-led tours may replace audio tours at some houses during some time periods.
 Please check the operating schedule